brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

-# SP21-Assignment7

 ### Building a Five-Card Poker Game

 ## Introduction

-You've come a long way towards being able to program with objects in C++.
-Now it's time to put these techniques to work.
-In this assignment, you are going to build a working game of 5-card poker.
-The players in the game will be `Player` objects you build, that can respond to the rules of the game, and driven by the process defined in your `Game` object (described below).
+I am going to build a working game of 5-card poker.
+The players in the game will be `Player` objects I build, that can respond to the rules of the game, and driven by the process defined in your `Game` object (described below).

 The `Game` object drives the process of game-play.
 During each round (hand), your `Player` class will analyze the cards it has received, and choose whether to fold, stand pat, or bet.
-This part of this exercise is really fun (and many students get very competitive!).

-Note: You're permitted to reuse your code from your earlier assignments (e.g. #1, #6), if that can save you some time.  **NOTE:** Don't just overwrite the files in this assignment with previous code.
-We've made some improvements and enhancements (game and round) that you'll want to take advantage of, so integrate your code into this new repository with care.

-This assignment is the second of two parts.
-In this part you'll actually get your game working.
-When your program runs, it creates a `Game` object and adds two `Player` objects.
+When the program runs, it creates a `Game` object and adds two `Player` objects.
 Then it initiates game-play (Game::run), which is respresented by a series of "Rounds".
 During each round, this basic process is exectuted:

 1. Determine which players have enough chips to enter the round (balance>=ante) (If only 1 player can proceed, game is over)
 2. Collect the ante from each viable player and store these chips in the "pot"